D.O. vs M.D.

 While D.O.s and M.D.s are similar in nature, their practices and educations are a little different.

 Whether you earn a D.O. vs M.D., you’ll become licensed and fully trained to practice medicine in the state in which you work.
-Each type of physician must attend medical school, regardless of whether they become an M.D. vs D.O.
-D.O.s attend and graduate from osteopathic medical schools, whereas M.D.s attend and graduate from conventional medical schools.
+D.O.s attend and graduate from osteopathic medical schools, whereas M.D.s attend and graduate from allopathic medical schools.

-Life after graduation is also similar for M.D. vs D.O..
-M.D.s and D.O.s each must complete residencies for additional training, pass licensing exams and meet the same criteria before they can practice medicine.
+Life after graduation is also similar for M.D. vs D.O.s.
+Each must complete residencies for additional training, pass licensing exams, and meet the same criteria before they can practice medicine.

 In addition to their education and training, D.O.s and M.D.s each may earn board certification in a medical specialty or subspecialty of their choice.
 Whether a physician is a D.O. vs M.D doesn’t matter—they must meet the requirements of a certifying board.
-It should be noted that while every physician, regardless of whether they are an M.D. vs D.O., must be licensed to practice medicine.
+It should be noted that every physician, regardless of whether they are a D.O. vs M.D., must be licensed to practice medicine.
 Board certification is a voluntary process, according to the American Medical Association (AMA).

 If either type of doctor chooses to become board certified, physicians in the U.S. can garner board certification through the American Osteopathic Association or the American Board of Medical Specialties.

-So what is the difference between an M.D. and a D.O.?
+So what is the difference between a D.O. and an M.D.?

 The philosophy surrounding medicine also differs for a D.O. vs M.D..
 While each realm of medicine is deeply rooted in science, M.D.s tend to rely on lab testing and treatment with medication, whereas D.O.s tend to take a more holistic approach to patient care.

 Perhaps the biggest difference between a D.O. vs M.D. is that D.O.s use osteopathic manual manipulation (OMM) or therapy (OMT) as part of their treatment methods.
-The Mayo Clinic states that OMM “is a distinctive system of hands-on diagnosis and treatment that focuses on the body's interconnected system of nerves, muscles and bones.”
+OMM is a distinctive system of hands-on diagnosis and treatment that focuses on the body's interconnected system of nerves, muscles, and bones.

-Now that you know a little more about what is a D.O. vs M.D., you might be wondering about the difference between an M.D. vs D.O. salary.
-Regardless of whether a physician is a D.O. vs M.D., the salary for physicians and surgeons are among the highest of all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+Now that you know a little more about what is a D.O. vs M.D., you might be wondering about the difference between their salary.
+The salary for physicians and surgeons is among the highest of all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
 In 2020, physicians earned a median wage of $208,000 or more per year.

-And while an M.D. vs D.O. salary is the same, so is the demand for both types of physicians.
+And while D.O. vs M.D. salary is the same, so is the demand for both types of physicians.
 As our population grows and ages, the U.S. could see an estimated shortage of 37,800 to 124,000 physicians in primary and specialty care by 2034, according to an Association of American Medical Colleges (AAMC) report.